 While narcissistic personality disorder and borderline personality disorder may have similarities in their symptomatology, they are two different disorders.
 The two conditions may, however, be, in fact, comorbidities of each other.
 This could make separating the two diagnoses hard to disseminate from one another.
 Only a mental health professional can make each diagnosis and determine if you have one or both conditions.

 Borderline Personality Disorder is a mental health condition that, if left untreated, can have disastrous results.
 Personal relationships may suffer, you are prone to alcohol or drug use, and other unhealthy tendencies may occur.
 The best course of action is to seek the help of a mental health professional and engage in regular counseling sessions.
-While there is no cure for borderline personality disorder, symptoms can be controlled and, with intensive counseling, your BPD can become easier to manage.
+While there is no cure for BPD, symptoms can be controlled and, with intensive counseling, your BPD can become easier to manage.

 Previous ArticleWhat Can I Learn From Taking A Who Am I Quiz?